JoachimDunkel/connect_vpn_automation/README.md

 USER_NAME: ""
 USER_PW: ""

-# The connected public ipv4 address visible from the outside.
+# The public ipv4 address visible from the outside after connecting with the vpn.
 # This is there to check if a connection was established.
 Or if you are already connected to the vpn via another ürpces.

 VPN_PUB_IP: ""